josefadamcik/josefadamcik.cz/_includes/resumecontent.md

 : proficient

 German
-: beginner (I am in the learning proccess and currently unable to offer cooperation in German language)
+: beginner (I am in the learning process and currently unable to offer cooperation in the German language)

 ------